 Today, Malibu Creek State Park preserves the scenic Malibu Creek Canyon.
 Some people call this park the Yosemite of Southern California, but that moniker may be a bit overclaimed.
 The park is also part of the larger Santa Monica Mountains National Recreation Area, beginning just under Lake Malibu and extending to the Pacific coast.
 The park contains three nature preserves that cover 3,000 acres of the park, and the year-round stream is home to several species of endangered animals.
 Most of the 300,000 annual visitors enjoy hiking, fishing, picnicking, birding, and other outdoor activities.
 Self-guided and ranger-led excursions are also available.
 Whatever your outdoor favorites, you’ll find what you’re looking for at Malibu Creek State Park.
 Visit with your RV and be free to explore it all.

 RV Rentals in Malibu Creek State Park

 Transportation in Malibu Creek State Park

-The Mulholland Highway winds through much of the Park, so there is considerable parking.
-RVs and trailers up to 30 feet long are allowed in the Park.
+Roads in this park are tarred, and RVers will have no problem driving through the park and parking along the roadside to do hikes.
+The Mulholland Highway winds through much of the park, so there is considerable parking.
+There is also a lot of parking around the park entrance area and camping site.
 One day fee guarantees access to all California state parks and beaches.

 Campgrounds and parking in Malibu Creek State Park